Old Farmstead, Hardwick: Multiple planning approvals for barn conversions 505m² new home, conversion of commercial space and full site remodelling.

-Full Planning Application Approved January 2024: Permission granted for a beautiful new home, exclusively designed by Fytche-Taylor Planning.
+Full Planning Application Approved January 2024: Permission granted for a beautiful, exclusively designed new home.

-With large open spaces inside, agricultural buildings have fantastic potential for conversion and our innovative architectural design solutions have delivered spectacular results for our clients on numerous conversions all over the UK.
-Securing consent for the conversion of an existing farm building was therefore the first step in this project too - and you can read more about how we used Class Q permitted development rights further below.
+With large open spaces inside, agricultural buildings have fantastic potential for conversion and our innovative architectural design team have delivered spectacular results for our clients on numerous conversions all over the UK.
+Securing consent for the conversion of an existing farm building was the first step at this farmstead in Hardwick.

-Permission was granted in early January 2024 - around 8 weeks after submitting the planning application.
-As a result the existing building will now be demolished and the stunning new home will be built in its place.
+Permission was granted in early January 2024 - just 8 weeks after submitting the planning application.
+As a result, the existing building will now be demolished and the stunning new home will be built in its place.

 Class Q Fallback - is this always an option?
 A fallback position provides an opportunity to improve an existing class Q planning consent.
 In this case, rather than convert the existing shed, the revised plans will see the construction of an attractive and highly energy efficient 505sqm (5,435 sqft) new home within the site.